 03. CLANCY ECCLES ‘Freedom’ (Single A Side 1961)

 The spontaneous, homegrown nature of Jamaica’s recording industry has always made it tricky to trace reggaes formative records with any degree of certainty.
-As one of Sir Coxsone Dodd’s first Studio One productions, the addictive bounce of ‘Freedom’ with Clancy Eccles R&B and calypso roots still very much in evidence certainly sounds pioneering.
+However, as one of Sir Coxsone Dodd’s first Studio One productions, the addictive bounce of ‘Freedom’, with Clancy Eccles R&B and calypso roots still very much in evidence, certainly sounds pioneering.